Combogliz Prolong, 1000 mg+2, 5 mg 56 pcs.

 Metformin

-When such drugs are prescribed or withdrawn in a patient taking Combogliz Prolong, blood glucose concentrations should be carefully monitored.
-Metformin has low plasma protein binding, so it is unlikely to interact with drugs that bind significantly to plasma proteins, such as salicylates, sulfonamides, chloramphenicol and probenecid (unlike sulfonylurea derivatives, which do bind significantly to serum proteins).
+When prescribing or discontinuing such drugs in a patient taking Comboglise Prolong, the concentration of glucose in the blood should be carefully monitored.
+Metformin has low plasma protein binding and is therefore unlikely to interact with drugs that are highly protein bound, such as salicylates, sulfonamides, chloramphenicol and probenecid (unlike sulfonylureas, which are highly protein bound).

 Saxagliptin

-Rifampicin significantly reduces the exposure of saxagliptin without changing the AUC of its active metabolite, 5-hydroxy-saxagliptin.
-Rifampicin has no effect on plasma inhibition of DPP-4 during the 24-hour therapy interval.
+Rifampin significantly reduces the exposure of saxagliptin without changing the AUC of its active metabolite, 5-hydroxy-saxagliptin.
+Rifampicin has no effect on DPP-4 inhibition in plasma during the 24-hour treatment interval.

 Saxagliptin

 Diltiazem enhances the effect of saxagliptin when used together.
-Increased plasma concentrations of saxagliptin are expected with amprenavir, aprepitant, erythromycin, fluconazole, fosamprenavir, grapefruit juice and verapamil; however, the dose of saxagliptin should not be adjusted.
-Ketoconazole significantly increases the plasma concentration of saxagliptin.
-A similar significant increase in plasma concentrations of saxagliptin is expected when using other potent inhibitors of CYP3A4/5 enzymes (e.g., atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, ritonavir, saquinavir and telithromycin).
-When co-administered with a potent CYP3A4/5 isoenzyme inhibitor, the dose of saxagliptin should be reduced to 2.5 mg.
+Increased plasma concentrations of saxagliptin are expected with the use of amprenavir, aprepitant, erythromycin, fluconazole, fosamprenavir, grapefruit juice and verapamil; however, dose adjustments of saxagliptin are not recommended.
+Ketoconazole significantly increases plasma concentrations of saxagliptin.
+Similar significant increases in plasma concentrations of saxagliptin are expected with the use of other potent inhibitors of CYP3A4/5 enzymes (for example, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, ritonavir, saquinavir and telithromycin).
+When used together with a strong inhibitor of CYP3A4/5 isoenzymes, the dose of saxagliptin should be reduced to 2.5 mg.

 Cationic drugs